SOPA/PIPA & the largest internet protest in history

-A U.S. proposed bill that would allow the U.S. Department of Justice, along with copyright holders, to seek legal action against websites accused of enabling or facilitating copyright infringement
+SOPA (Stop Online Piracy Act): A United States of America proposed bill that would allow the U.S. Department of Justice, along with copyright holders, to seek legal action against websites accused of enabling or facilitating copyright infringement

 Online communities such as You Tube, Twitter, Facebook, forums or websites were someone can leave a comment could and would be held accountable for other people's actions such as comments or posting photos that violate copyright or censorship issues.
 Such websites could be taken offline without consent by such an act.

 SOPA bypassed the 1998 Digital Millennium Copyright Act (DMCA) or "Safe Harbor" act that allows a website a certain amount of time to remove alleged copyright materials if they are publish on it.

 Uploading copyright material would lead to a felony charge.
 Meaning if someone uploaded a video of a personal birthday party where people were singing a copyrighted song they could be charged with a felony offense for distributing copyrighted material.